Beyond the Debt

 I believe the testing was a complete success with all the participants completing all the tasks with only 10% misclicks and 100% accurately.

-If you do look at the results, you will find that the below mission seems to be a complete failure.
+results, you will find that the below mission seems to be a complete failure.
 However, it looks like somehow maze.co thought the component for "services" was off the expected path, when really it was expected.
 So again this could be because I haven't fully grasped how to prototype effectively.

 High Fidelity - Finalized versions